macro32/pcat/README.md

 This is going to help me start a proper catalogue of 15+ years worth of photographs.
 Starting with pulling the EXIF data that gets embedded into jpg images.
 The libexif library and exif program are written in C, with no dependencies.
 They are command line driven and output to stdout.
 So they are easy to run from a Python script and just pipe data into text files for processing.
 I am not interested in neat integration, just getting the basic info into a database.

 It was suggested to me that there might be some great applications out there that do a fantastic job with photos.
-Lightroom was recommended and a quick Google turns up Luminar 2018.
-Perhaps even everything that I want.
+Lightroom was highly recommended today and a quick Google turns up Luminar 2018 which seems a distinct rival.

 So let's start with my requirements, which are pretty straightforward: